 However, it can be expensive to seek legal advice.
 Find out more about using a solicitor.

 Take legal action

-Legal action should be a last resort after you’ve tried speaking to your neighbour and taking action through the council.
-Going to court may resolve the dispute but damage your relationship with your neighbours.
-It’s also expensive unless you’re eligible for legal aid or are using the simple procedure.
+Legal action should be a last resort after you've tried speaking to your neighbour and taking action through your local council.
+Going to court might resolve the dispute but damage your relationship with your neighbours.
+It's also expensive unless you're eligible for legal aid or are using the simple procedure.

-For example, if you can prove that your neighbour owes you money, you may be able to take court action without using a lawyer if the debt is less than £5,000 by using the simple procedure.
+For example, if you can prove that your neighbour owes you money and the debt is less than £5,000, you might be able to take court action without using a lawyer by using the simple procedure.

 If you're thinking of taking court action for a neighbour dispute, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
 An adviser can't give you legal advice but can give information on how to find legal advice and help you to find out if you're eligible for legal aid.